 Five Calgary-based artists, as well as the water-witching workshop participants, were invited to create an individual, handheld artwork no larger than 3 in x 3 in x 3 in to be placed in its own weatherproof container (pictured below).
 Each container includes a guestbook with information about the artwork, artist, and the project.

 The ten containers are hidden in the community of Quarry Park and the future of each piece will be subject to chance.
-You are invited to find these works.
 Click here for the google map that shows the locations of the artworks.

 Scroll down to view the artworks created.